Obtaining SSI Benefits While Living with a Former Spouse

 Posted on behalf of Phillips Disability, P.C. on Dec 17, 2015 in SSD

 If you have been approved for Supplemental Security Income (SSI) and recently separated from your spouse, but are still living with them, you may be wondering how it could affect your benefits.
-While a separation is never easy, it is also important to know how this life change could affect our SSI benefits.
+While a separation is never easy, it is also important to know how this life change could affect your SSI benefits.
+If you have questions about your SSI benefits contact one of our SSI benefits lawyers in Phoenix.

 When determining eligibility and the compensation you will receive, Social Security generally does not take into consideration the income or resources of an ex-spouse.
 According to a Social Security employee manual, there is a rule wherein two individuals who were previously married continue to live together, will not be treated as a married couple.